-- iii.
-The licensee has a robust finance function responsible for accounting and financial data; - iv.
-The risk management, compliance and internal audit functions are properly positioned, staffed and resourced and carry out their responsibilities independently, objectively and effectively; and - v.
-Senior management maintains an effective and transparent relationship with the CBB; - (i) Approve the annual financial statements and, where applicable, the interim financial statements; - (j) At minimum, approve the selection and oversee the performance of the chief executive officer (CEO), chief financial officer and heads of the risk management, compliance and internal audit functions; - (k) Actively oversee the remuneration system's design and operation for approved persons and monitor and review executive compensation and assess whether it is aligned with the licensee's remuneration policy, risk culture and risk appetite; and - (l) Consider the legitimate interests of shareholders and other relevant stakeholders in their decision-making process. - HC-1.1.2 The Board may, where appropriate, delegate some of its functions, but not its responsibilities, to the Board committees. - The members of the Board must exercise their fiduciary and other duties of care, candor and loyalty to the licensee in accordance with local laws and regulations.
+- (iii) The licensee has a robust finance function responsible for accounting and financial data; - (iv) The risk management, compliance, internal audit and signing actuary functions are properly positioned, staffed and resourced and carry out their responsibilities independently, objectively and effectively; and - (v) Senior management maintains an effective and transparent relationship with the CBB; - (i) Approve the annual financial statements and, where applicable, the interim financial statements; - At minimum, approve the selection and oversee the performance of the chief executive officer (CEO), chief financial officer, signing actuary and heads of the risk management, compliance and internal audit functions; - (k) Actively oversee the remuneration system's design and operation for approved persons and monitor and review executive compensation and assess whether it is aligned with the licensee's remuneration policy, risk culture and risk appetite; and - (1) Consider the legitimate interests of shareholders and other relevant stakeholders in their decision-making process. - HC-1.1.2 The Board may, where appropriate, delegate some of its functions, but not its responsibilities, to the Board committees. - HC-1.1.3

+The members of the Board must exercise their fiduciary and other duties of care, candor and loyalty to the licensee in accordance with local laws and regulations.

-HC-1.1.4 Each director must:
+Each director must: